javaee/glassfish/hk2/src/site/markdown/aop-example.md

 The ExpensiveMethods service is in the Singleton scope and hence will get created once.
 However, the method named veryExpensiveCalculation will only get called once per input integer.
-So if the method is called ten times with an input parameter of 1 the method will only get called once.
+So if the method is called ten times with an input parameter of 1 the method on ExpensiveMethods will only get called once.
 The output from that call will be saved in the cache and every other time the method is called by the application the returned value will come from the cache rather than calling the method again.
 This can be seen with the test code: